6 Scenarios for Business Continuity Plan Testing

 Formulating a business continuity plan (BCP) is only half the battle.
 A solid BC strategy needs more than just a well-laid out theory, and business continuity plan testing can help you achieve optimal results.

 Can your backup systems withstand a cyberattack?
 How efficient is your RTO for restoring data?
 Are your employees familiar with emergency procedures?
 Do you have an emergency communication strategy to let everyone know about an incident immediately?
 Business continuity plan testing is the most reliable way to find out, and it is a critical component of continuity planning.
 By skipping regular testing, you won’t know if your organization is prepared for a disaster—until it’s too late.

 In this article, we’ll look at six BCP testing scenarios that will prepare your teams and technologies for the unexpected.

-Strategic tests will help you to:
+Strategic tests and these business continuity plan scenarios will help you to: